wareid/CAP/README.md

 ## Adding content

-Add markdown content to any of these folders:
+Add content (markdown or other formats) to any of these folders:

 - `blog/posts`
 - `resources`